Colorado Instructional Materials Center: An Introduction

 Step 3: Update your district's statewide registration report:

 Update your statewide registration database report on a regular basis.
+Monthly updates are highly recommended.

 Administrative Units will be asked to edit Statewide Registration Database Reports to reflect any changes that have taken place (new Registration Forms, Exit Forms, updated eye exam dates, updated signed parent consent forms, updated MDB/FDB Forms, etc.).